etcd-io/etcd/CONTRIBUTING.md

 ### Code style

-Code style suggested by Golang community is adopted in etcd.
+The coding style suggested by the Golang community is used in etcd.
 See [style doc](https://code.google.com/p/go-wiki/wiki/Style) for details.

-Follow on good code style makes etcd easy to review, maintain and develop.
+Please follow this style to make etcd easy to review, maintain and develop.

 ### Format of the commit message